A Holistic Survey of Wireless Multipath Video Streaming: Multipath Video Transmission over Wireless: Benefits and Challenges

 { }

-As previously stated, providing high/optimal QoE for the final user in the {wireless} video streaming scenario requires high bandwidth and low transmission delay.
+As today, most of current portable devices are already equipped with both cellular and WiFi interfaces.
+These multiple interface devices{, which could be equipped with two or more than two interfaces, having} the ability to connect simultaneously to multiple network paths are known as multihomed devices, as illustrated in Figure~\ref{fig:multipath}.
+Multihomed devices can utilize multipath communication by aggregating the available bandwidth from multiple Radio Access Technologies~(RATs)\nomenclature{RAT}{Radio Access Technologies}.
+With multiple interfaces, users can receive data through parallel paths with multiple IP addresses.\\ As previously stated, providing high/optimal QoE for the final user in the {wireless} video streaming scenario requires high bandwidth and low transmission delay.
 This is a challenging task, considering the several aspects involved in {wireless} transmission, such as bandwidth constraints, lossy wireless channels, delay, lack of coverage and congested networks.
-Adding multipath transmission ability can help with this challenge and its benefits can be summarized as:\\